nafna-f/duo-divas/planning.md

 - ~~Branching: We will branch off to do our work and push the latest **working version** of our project onto main.
 This way, we will always have a working version to refer back to and not need to be as cautious when working in experimental environments.~~
 - ~~SQLITE3: Instead of using Classes, we have switched to Sqlite3, a MUCH better alternative for our data organization.
 We have finally been able to create content because of this!~~
-- WORK: Dua is currently handling reading data from the files provided, whilst Naf is working on the sqlite tables themselves (setup, testing, etc.).
-We are using seperate branches for this, as always.
+- ~~SETUP: Dua is currently handling reading data from the files provided, whilst Naf is working on the sqlite tables themselves (setup, testing, etc.).
+We are using seperate branches for this, as always.~~
+- THE BREAKDOWN: This is the main part of the project.
+We're breaking it down into multiple portions, as follows.
+We will start with BEST COME FIRST.
+{ Make a helper function STUDENT_PREFS that will return a nicer, concise list of the APs the students actually prefer and not all that BLOAT.}
+{ Organize Lists by overall highest average.
+Use CHECK_ELIGIBILITY to see if they are eligible. }

 ## Concerns: